He shot a man over tossed popcorn, prosecutors say. His defense: Stand-your-ground.

 Prosecutors said this was clearly murder — a violent overreaction to some tossed snacks.
-But Reeves argued that he was protecting himself and cited Florida’s “Stand Your Ground” law, which famously removed the “duty to retreat” from a threat if possible before responding with deadly force.
+But Reeves argued that he was protecting himself and cited Florida’s “stand your ground” law, which famously removed the “duty to retreat” from a threat if possible before responding with deadly force.

 On Monday, eight years after the fatal shooting in Wesley Chapel, Fla., lawyers gave opening statements in a long-delayed trial that will hinge on whether Reeves can claim self-defense.
 Reeves’s case has stretched on amid appeals, pandemic disruptions and a battle over stand-your-ground, as he tests the limits of a law that has spread around the country despite concerns that it enables reckless violence.